 Your credit report includes public record information.
-Public records includes bankruptcies, civil judgments, tax liens and bankruptcies.
+Public records include bankruptcies, civil judgments and tax liens.
 The credit bureaus obtain public record information from their public records vendors, such as Lexis Nexis.

 You should always dispute credit report errors – it’s your right under the Fair Credit Reporting Act (FCRA).
 If any of these sections contain incorrect information on your credit report, then you should dispute the credit report errors by certified mail to each of the credit agencies.

-1. Once every 12 months consumers can order a free annual file disclosure (free credit report)
+1. Once every 12 months consumers can order an Annual Credit Report (free credit report).